 We have worked with the US Navy since 2016 as part of their project to assess the winter population status of harbor and gray seals in the area.
 A group of approximately 50-80 seals routinely use TNC property at the Virginia Coast Reserve to haul out.
 We also assist the Navy in deploying satellite tracking tags, successfully tagging 7 seals in 2018.
 We have learned a great deal about how the seals are using the area and the weather conditions that impact their behavior.

 In March, 2019 VCR staff assisted two members of the Virginia Aquarium & Marine Science Center Stranding Response Program with the release a young gray seal at a known haul out site on TNC property.
 The team had cared for the animal for several days after it was found in a weak condition in the Back Bay area.
-The tagged seal has since been observed in South Carolina at Myrtle Beach State Park and on the beach on Hilton Head Island.
+The tagged seal was later observed in South Carolina at Myrtle Beach State Park and on the beach on Hilton Head Island.

 Volunteers play an important role in all our programs.
 Help support our work while connecting with nature in a meaningful way.